-13. Outrank competitors with Ahrefs
+13. Outrank Competitors With Ahrefs

 The Ahrefs homepage explains what it’s all about:

-Plan it out to get huge results based on what’s working for your competition.
+Use Ahrefs to get huge results based on what’s working for your competition.

 Then after you create content and market it, use it to measure how it performed.

 Did you gain backlinks?
 How often was it shared across social media?

 Ahrefs crawls eight-billion web pages daily, so you’ll always have current data.